The Supercoat Dog Food Review: Tested & Evaluated 2023

-In general, most dogs like the taste of this kibble and are willing to eat it at mealtimes.
+In general, our panel of experts noticed that most dogs like the taste of this kibble and were willing to eat it at mealtimes.

-Because of the diarrhoea and upset stomach claims and given more sensitive tummies might not do well with this brand, we’re taking off 2 stars.
+Because of the diarrhoea and upset stomach claims and given more sensitive tummies might not do well with this brand, our independent team of researchers decided to take off 2 stars.

 PRO TIP: Always look at the first 5 ingredients in your dog’s food.
 Those are the ones that make the majority of the food and should be healthy.

 Other Supercoat recipes are based around animal proteins, but in most recipes only 1 out of the first 5 ingredients is protein-based.
 In fact, although their small-breed beef recipe starts with meat as the first ingredient, it’s followed by wheat, cereal by-products, barley, corn and sorghum.
 That doesn’t look like something an omnivore like your dog should be eating!

 Related: Real Meat vs Meat Meal in Dog Food.